daveyarwood/riffmuse/README.md

 ## Usage

+*(TODO: Write a little shell script to run the program as a shortcut to java -jar ...)*

 Simply pass the scale you'd like your riff in as command-line arguments.
 Input is not case-sensitive, and can be abbreviated in a variety of ways.

 Examples: